 Federal Direct Unsubsidized Stafford Loans - These are low interest loans.
 The lender is the U.S. Department of Education.
 In order to be eligible, the applicant must be enrolled at least half-time.
-The total borrowed from Subsidized and Unsubsidized Stafford loans may not exceed \$3,500 for freshmen and \$4,500 for sophomores.
-Independent students may borrow up to an additional \$6,000 per academic year.
+The total borrowed from Subsidized and Unsubsidized Stafford combined may not exceed \$5,500 for freshmen and \$6,500 for sophomores.
+Independent students may borrow additional loan funds not to exceed a combined total of \$9,500 for freshman, \$10,500 for sophomores per academic year.
 In addition to interest, there is a loan fee, adjusted each academic year, of the principal amount, which is deducted before the loan money is disbursed.
 Because the loan is not subsidized by the government, you are responsible for all interest that accrues while you are in school, in deferment or during your grace period.
 You may choose to make interest payments while in school or you may defer (and continue to accumulate) the interest until repayment.

 Federal Direct PLUS Loans - These are low interest loans for parents to help their children, who are dependent students, meet college costs.
 Parents may borrow up to the cost of education for each student enrolled at least half-time in college.
 Interest rates and loan fees are adjusted each academic year.
+This loan requires an income verification and credit check.

 New Jersey CLASS Loans - Students or parents may apply for a NJCLASS loan after all other sources of student aid are exhausted.
 NJCLASS may be used for school-related expenses including tuition, fees, books and supplies.
 There are no annual and/or aggregate loan limits.
+This loan requires an income verification and credit check.

-Other Types of Assistance Federal College Work Study Program-FCWSP class schedule.
+Other Types of Assistance

+Federal College Work Study Program-FCWSP

+FCWSP provides part-time jobs to students who have financial need.
+Their work schedule is built around their class schedule.
 An attempt is made to place students in jobs that relate to their course of study, interest and skills.
 Awards are based on limited federal appropriation.